MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 <SERVICE_PRINCIPAL_ID> -AccessRights FullAccess
 ```

 Different IDs are used during creation of the Exchange service principal and also later when granting mailbox permissions.

+**Optional example**

 The following example may help you to use the correct ID for the different stages.
 This example uses Microsoft Entra cmdlets; so, you'll need to install the Microsoft Entra PowerShell module, if you haven't already.
 For more information, see [Install Microsoft Entra PowerShell for Graph](/powershell/azure/active-directory/install-adv2?view=azureadps-2.0#installing-the-azure-ad-module&preserve-view=true).

 ```text
 $AADServicePrincipalDetails = Get-AzureADServicePrincipal -SearchString YourAppName